juanmacivico87/djangodelights/readme.md

 7. Run ```python3 manage.py runserver``` command to start the project.
 8. Go to http://127.0.0.1:8000 from your favorite browser (if the port from which your application was launched is different, substitute that value in the URL).

+## Documentation

+See all the endpoints from which you can request information in the [documentation](documentation/readme.md).

 ## Informative note

 This is an Open Source project, so feel free to download, use and extend it as you wish.